ms-iot/content/en-US/Docs/CortanaOnIoTCore.md

 Use the IoTSettings tool to change region, user language or speech language.
 This is a command line tool that can be invoked from an application using the ProcessLauncher API.
+These commands must be run as default account, not administrator.

 IoTSettings.exe \[Command\]